 A cornerstone guard for Spain's golden generation of women's basketball, helping transform the nation into a European powerhouse.

-Marta Fernández's career is intertwined with the rise of Spanish women's basketball on the world stage.
-A versatile and intelligent 1.80-meter guard, she was a fixture on the national team during its most transformative era.
-Her tenure saw Spain consistently challenge the world's best, with Fernández contributing to three EuroBasket bronze medals, hard-won prizes that signaled the team's arrival among the elite.
-At the club level, she was a winner and a traveler, claiming Spanish league titles with powerhouses like Ros Casares and Perfumerías Avenida, and testing herself abroad with a stint in the WNBA's Los Angeles Sparks and in Poland.
-Known for her poise and basketball IQ, she was the steadying force on the court, a player who made key plays without necessarily needing the spotlight.
-Her retirement in 2015 closed a chapter for a player who helped lay the foundation for Spain's future world championship success.
+Marta Fernández helped Spain win three EuroBasket bronze medals as a versatile 1.80-meter guard on the national team during its most transformative era.
+She claimed Spanish league titles with Ros Casares and Perfumerías Avenida, tested herself in the WNBA with the Los Angeles Sparks, and played in Poland.
+She provided poise and basketball IQ, making key plays without needing the spotlight.
+Her retirement in 2015 closed a chapter for a player who laid the foundation for Spain's future world championship success.

 1981–1996